dclause/search_autocomplete/README.txt

 ---------------------------------------------------------------------------------
 -- 2. Updating Search Autocomplete:

+BEWARE: Update to 7.x-3.x will lose every previous configuration.
+Please make sure you can produce the suggestion set you need using views.
+This should be easy !

 Delete every files in the module directory sites/all/modules/search_autocomplete or in the equivalent directory of your Drupal installation.

-Place all files from this 2.x version in this sites/all/modules/search_autocomplete or equivalent folder.
+Place all files from this 3.x version in this sites/all/modules/search_autocomplete or equivalent folder.

 Run the update script.
 Make sure to run the udpate functions.